 Try cooking with sardines to create deliciously unexpected dishes that will have you coming back for more.

-PHOTO: MOTHER EARTH NEWS STAFF
+Photo by the MOTHER EARTH NEWS staff

 I was first introduced to the delights of sardine consumption on the bank of western Georgia's Yellow Jacket Creek.
 I was a towheaded lad of seven at the time, and I was accompanying my grandfather on a fishing expedition.

 Grandpa — a farmer and self-educated draftsman — spent his summer evenings angling in the muddy "crick" for whatever would take the bait.
 And with his expert hand on the pole, all manner of unwary critters — from snapping turtles to speckled catfish — found their way to the family table.

 I fished right alongside Grandpa with nowhere near the same amount of luck . . . and one evening I asked him why.
 "It's sardines, son," he said as he pulled a can from the paper sack of vitles that Granny had sent with us.
 Gramps peeled the container open with its attached key.
 Then he laid a few of the potent-smelling fish that it contained on a thick slab of heavily buttered homemade bread, rolled the bread up and handed it to me.
 "Always eat a few of these before you set out in pursuit of any piscatorial prey, and you'll smell so loud the fish'll think you're one of 'em."

 Right then and there I swallowed the first of what must now be a million or more of the aromatic fingerlings.
 And that initial bite launched me on what you might call a "serious study of the sardine."